 When and Where

-The latest Celebration was 3:30 p.m on Wed., Oct.
-28, 2020.
-Due to restrictions associated with COVID-19, the event was conducted in a virtual format.
+The 2020 Celebration was conducted in a virtual format due to restrictions associated with COVID-19.
 Guests joined the online event using YouTube Live.

 Who We Celebrated

 Awardees were students or graduates from WSU in Pullman unless otherwise noted.
 Those celebrated in 2020 were:

 - Thomas LeClair, Fulbright U.S. Student awardee, currently in Wales studying marine biology